slinkity/slinkity/packages/create-slinkity/template/src/index.md

 <details>
   <summary>H-M-What now?</summary>
   <p>
     This is a new way to send file changes to the browser.
 When using the dev server, we'll <em>avoid refreshing the page</em> when you edit HMR-supported file types (styles for instance).
-Instead, we'll tell the browser to just reload that single resoruce and immediately show you your changes.
+Instead, we'll tell the browser to just reload that single resource and immediately show you your changes.
 More on this in <a href="https://vitejs.dev/guide/features.html#hot-module-replacement">Vite's documentation.</a>
   </p>
   <p>
     This is especially useful when styling stateful components.
 For instance, say you're editing a dropdown's styles for when it's in the "open" state.